What's OnSUNDAY 26TH JUNE 2022

 The Craft and Retail marquees will once again be full of all manner of local artists and craftsmen as well as those from further a field.
 The exhibitors have an astonishing array of products ranging from jewellery to decorative to animal portraits to soft furnishings.

-Visiting the Food Hall is a great opportunity to see, taste and buy a huge variety of food and drink – much of it produced here in Derbyshire.
-Pop into our marquee, whatever the weather, to browse the fare from our hand picked exhibitors.
+Visiting the Outdoor Food Showcase is a great opportunity to see, taste and buy a huge variety of food and drink – much of it produced here in Derbyshire.
+Come and browse the fare from our hand picked exhibitors.
 Usually there is an agreement to ‘buy now and collect later’.
 This enables you to walk around the showground unhampered by your purchases.